scylladb/scylladb/docs/operating-scylla/procedures/backup-restore/restore.rst

    ``sudo rm -rf /var/lib/scylla/commitlog/*``

 #.
 Delete all the files in the keyspace_name_table.
-Note that by default the snapshots are created under Scylla data directory ``/var/lib/scylla/data/keyspace_name/table_name-UUID/``.
+Note that by default the snapshots are created under ScyllaDB data directory ``/var/lib/scylla/data/keyspace_name/table_name-UUID/``.

    Make sure NOT to delete the existing snapshots in the process.